dirceuwjr/University-Network-Project/readme.md

 # 🎓 University Network Project 🌐
+Cisco Packet Tracer project simulating a university campus network with three main buildings (Administration, Labs, Dorms).
+Includes CCNA fundamentals and advanced CCNP-level configurations such as VLANs, OSPF multi-area, EtherChannel, ACLs, HSRP, AAA with RADIUS, and wireless (WLC & AP).
+Designed and implemented by Shahd Yesen.

 ## 📌 Overview
 This project designs and implements a *university campus network* with *three main buildings*: